 A real pitch to CBS News on how to reach Gen Z. I was the only UX/UI designer on the team.
-The presentation landed well.
+The pitch landed strong.
+CBS responded well across all six proposals.

 AAU's Future Agency pairs student teams with real clients.
 Our brief from CBS News was to figure out why Gen Z isn't watching and propose something concrete about it.
 The team handled research, strategy, and presentation.
-I owned all the UX and UI: the concepts, the mockups, the visual system the whole deck was built around.
+I owned all the UX and UI: the concepts and the mockups.
 We presented to people at the network at the end of the semester and got strong feedback across the board.

-We ran a survey with 50 AAU students before touching any design.
+We ran a survey with 50 Gen Z respondents before touching any design.
 The goal was to understand real habits, not assume them.
 A few things surprised us.

 Big Idea